MarcinMM/Dungeon-Dweller/README.markdown

 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
 Or not even working right now.
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
 * Slowdown on pathing.

+# UPDATES 8/9/2011

+* Item equip graphical overlay using MonsterGraphic.
+Still need art, but the tech is in!
+* Added real bloodspatter graphic and some constants to manage it.

 # UPDATES 8/8/2011